Yellowtail Dam: Planning

 In the early 20th century, the population of the Yellowstone River valley of southern Montana, of which the Bighorn River is the largest tributary, was growing rapidly and so was the acreage of irrigated land – however, the system was vulnerable to floods and droughts.
 In 1905, the federal government conducted the first feasibility studies for a dam on a stretch of the Bighorn within the Crow Indian Reservation, some 45 mi southeast of Billings, Montana.
-The leaders of the Crow Nation, which owned the land, agreed to building a dam there because electricity generated there would provide income for the tribe.
+The leaders of the Crow Tribe, which owned the land, agreed to building a dam there because electricity generated there would provide income for the tribe.

 Construction of the Yellowtail Dam was authorized by the Flood Control Act on December 22, 1944 as part of the Pick-Sloan Plan, a water management scheme covering the entire upper Missouri River Basin in the north-central United States.
 Three proposals were then made by the Reclamation Service, the predecessor of the present-day Bureau of Reclamation, during the first half of the century.
 The first idea called for the building of a 480 ft arch gravity dam at the present-day site.
 The second suggested constructing a pair of smaller dams on the river about 70 mi apart.
 Plans for the current dam were finalized in the 1950s, as a high dam would provide a greater hydraulic head, allowing water to be diverted into canals at higher elevations to serve farms both within and downstream of the Crow lands.

 The dam is named after Robert Yellowtail, chairman of the tribe during the 1940s.
 Yellowtail was one of the main opponents of the dam and also protested when the tribe decided to sell the dam site to the federal government.
-For a while, the Crow Nation considered leasing the land to the government for fifty years at a rate of $1,000,000 per year.
+For a while, the Crow Tribe considered leasing the land to the government for fifty years at a rate of $1,000,000 per year.
 The arguments deeply divided the tribe, causing them to separate into two factions, the Mountain Crows, which backed Yellowtail and opposed the dam, and the River Crows, which supported the dam.
 Eventually, the land was sold for $2.5 million, and controversy continued for years afterward.